Skip to content

 /dev/sdc1 /mnt/usbdrive vfat defaults 0 0

-Now your drive will be automatically mounted to your Linux server, and you can take your backups without worrying about mounting a device.
+Now your drive will be automatically mounted to your Linux server, and you can create your automated backups without worrying about mounting a device.